Skip To Main Content

-After just three seasons at Kennesaw State, Antoine Pettway has already established himself as one of the top head coaches in Owl history.
-Hired as the eighth head coach in KSU men’s basketball history on April 8, 2023, all he has done is win with the Black and Gold, as his three seasons rank as the second, third and fourth best win totals in school history at the Division I level.
+After just three seasons at Kennesaw State, Antoine Pettway has established himself as one of the most successful coaches in program history.
+Since being named the eighth head coach in KSU men's basketball history on April 8, 2023, Pettway has guided the Owls to three of the four highest win totals in the Division I era while leading the program to unprecedented success on the court.

 Pettway's excellence on the recruiting trail was a huge factor in the team's success in 2024-25.
 After bringing in the top non-Power Four class in the nation (No. 32), the Owl freshman class would finish the season ranked in the top five in the nation for most points by a freshmen class, most points per game, and highest percentage of points.
 That was highlighted by the performance of Adrian Wooley, who became the first Owl to claim Freshman All-American honors, while he also claimed CUSA Freshman of the Year and First-Team All-CUSA accolades.
 Braedan Lue joined Wooley on the CUSA All-Freshman team as well.